TianxingWu/OpenVHead/README.md

 ## 3. Usage
 ### 3.1 Quick start
 1. Configure the environment.
 You may use pip to install the required packages.
 The .whl file of opencv-python 3.4.0 and dlib 19.7.0 packages can be downloaded from [here](https://pypi.org/project/opencv-python/3.4.0.12/#files) and [here](https://pypi.org/project/dlib/19.7.0/#files).
 Note that you should choose the appropriate version.
+For example, if you are using python 3.6 on Windows x64 system, then download the "xxxx-cp36-cp36m-win_amd64.whl" version.

 2. Clone the repository to your workspace.
 You can also download the .zip file of the [latest release](https://github.com/TianxingWu/OpenVHead/releases/latest) or older versions from [Release](https://github.com/TianxingWu/OpenVHead/releases).